Are you new to Japan? Or have you been living here a while?

 Also, don't hesitate to leave a comment and share your own experiences.
 Ideally, this blog should be something shared by all of you, those who are also "surviving" in this rather unique country.
 My thoughts only offer one perspective - what are yours?

 Who am I?

 Born and raised in the Pacific Northwest (Washington state, U.S.A.), I took a giant leap across the ocean after finishing my undergrad work.
-Taught with the JET program for a year and a half, and now writing and doing freelance work.
-I'm always on the lookout for new and helpful resources here, especially as a foreigner.
-Hopefully this site will hold something useful for you.
+Taught with the JET program from 2008 to 2010.
+I'm always on the lookout for new and helpful resources in Japan--hopefully this site will hold something useful for you.